team33/thekraken/README.txt

 2. How is The Kraken useful?
 3. Supported configurations (PLEASE READ!)
 4. Upgrade recommendations
 4.1.
-Upgrade recommendations: The Kraken 0.2
+Upgrade recommendations: from The Kraken 0.2
 4.2.
-Upgrade recommendations: The Kraken 0.3
+Upgrade recommendations: from The Kraken 0.3
+4.3.
+Upgrading from The Kraken 0.4 or The Kraken 0.6-pre4
 5. Building The Kraken
 5.1.
 Pre-requisites
 5.2.
 Building
 6. Installation
 6.1.
 Installation: V6 client
 6.2.
 Installation: V7 client
 6.3.
-Installation: V7 client with thread number override (bigadv WUs
-     on 6-core processors)
+Autorestart feature
 7. Uninstallation
 8. How do I know it's working?
 9. Known issues and caveats